Explore Top-Rated Texas Group Health Insurance Options

 What is the average cost of small business health insurance?

-The average cost of small business health insurance depends on whether you’re looking at individual employee coverage or family coverage.
+The average cost of small business health protection depends on whether you’re looking at individual employee coverage or family coverage.
 Here’s a breakdown based on 2023 data:

-• Individual Coverage: The average annual cost for a small business to cover a single employee is around $6,584.
+• Individual Coverage: The average annual cost for a small business to cover a single member is around $6,584.
 Employers, on average, contribute $6,485, or 83% of this cost.

 • Family Coverage: The average annual cost for a small business to cover an employee’s family is $16,357.
 Employers contribute an average of $13,737, or 63% of this cost.